stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 After the flow has been successfully executed:

 - The entry of lossless priority-group `3-4` of the port is removed from `BUFFER_PG` table in `CONFIG_DB`
-- Reserved size and headroom size of priority group `0`, `3` and `4` is set to zero.
+- Reserved size and headroom size of port's priority group `0`, `3` and `4` are zero.
-- Reserved size of queues and port buffer pools of the port are set to zero.
+- Reserved size of queues and port buffer pools of the port are zero.
 - Sizes of shared buffer pool and shared headroom pool are updated accordingly.
-- The headroom size of port's management priority-group is set to zero.
+- Reserved size and headroom size of port's management priority-group is zero.

-##### The flow to handle admin status change of the port #####
+#### The flow to handle admin status change of the port ####

 In the flow, buffer manager handling port admin status change, which is the green area in the flow chart, needs to be implemented.